-Social grants are disbursed through the Social Assistance programme, allocations to which are set to increase at an average annual rate of 0.7 per cent, from R269.4 billion in 2024/25 to R274.7 billion in 2027/28.
-The budget for social grants is substantially augmented by R8.2 billion over the MTEF period to offset the effects of a higher cost of living.
-Accordingly, from April 2025, the value of the old age grant is set to increase by R130 (5.9 per cent) per month.
+Social grants are disbursed through the Social Assistance programme, allocations to which are set to increase at an average annual rate of 0.3 per cent, from R269.4 billion in 2024/25 to R271.4 billion in 2027/28.
+The budget for social grants has been adjusted downward from the one presented on 12 March 2025 to align spending with revised revenue proposals.
+Despite this, social grants will be augmented by R1.6 billion in 2025/26 to offset the effects of a higher cost of living, with no further adjustments proposed for the two outer years of the MTEF.
+Consequently, from April 2025, the value of the old age grant increased by R120 to R2 310 and is set to increase by R10 to R2 320 in October as originally announced in the 12 March Budget.
 A further R34.9 billion is added to the Social Assistance programme in 2025/26 for the continuation of social relief of distress related to the COVID-19 pandemic until March 2026.

 Although disbursements will be adjusted over the MTEF period, they are set to decrease in 2026/27 as part of reform and efficiency measures to ensure that spending remains sustainable.
 Specifically, conditions have been placed on transfers to the South African Social Security Agency's operational budget to manage these cost reductions, for example, through improved biometric and income verification.
-The budget for social grants decreases to R262.9 billion in 2026/27, due to the discontinuation of social relief of distress for the COVID-19 pandemic and a downward adjustment to fund other government priorities.
-The termination of pandemicrelated relief funding is expected to see a reduction in the total number of social assistance beneficiaries from an estimated 27.7 million in 2024/25 to 19.3 million in 2027/28.
-To enable the South African Social Security Agency to administer grants efficiently, R24.7 billion is allocated over the MTEF period in the Social Security Policy and Administration programme.
+The budget for social grants decreases to R259.7 billion in 2026/27, due to the discontinuation of social relief of distress for the COVID-19 pandemic and a downward adjustment to fund other government priorities.
+The termination of pandemic-related relief funding is expected to see a reduction in the total number of social assistance beneficiaries from an estimated 27.7 million in 2024/25 to 19.3 million in 2027/28.
+To enable the South African Social Security

+Agency to administer grants efficiently, R24.7 billion is allocated over the MTEF period in the Social Security Policy and Administration programme.